12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Pricing: Free tier available, Pro at $5/month

-Limitations: The AI features are relatively basic compared to full AI assistants.
+Limitations: The AI features are relatively basic compared to full AI agents.
 It manages tasks but doesn’t execute them for you.
 No email or calendar management built in.

 12. Siri & Google Assistant